Madh00ra/my-project/README.md

-# my-project
+# My project on github
-This project is about sentiment analysis
+This project is about movie review sentiment analysis We used dataset from kaggle.
+Also we used streamlit, NLP in this project.